 - A non-refundable $50.00 application fee is required that accompanies the application.

 - OTD Candidates must hold an earned baccalaureate degree from a regionally accredited college or university or be in the senior year of undergraduate study.
 A completed bachelor's degree is required prior to enrollment, as evidenced by a final official college/university transcript.
 A minimum grade point average (GPA) of 3.0 on a 4.0 scale is required.
-(Huntington University may, on a case-by-case basis, admit students to the OTD program who have not completed the final requirements for their bachelor's degree.)

 - OTD Candidates must achieve a grade of B- (2.7 out of 4) or better in all prerequisite courses, which must have been completed within ten years prior to application.
 Courses in progress need to be outlined in writing for plan of completion.
 Official transcripts showing completion of prerequisites with a grade of B- or better will be required prior to program matriculation.
 Completion of Prerequisite Plan form is available on the Huntington University OTD Supplemental Application Form.
 (For courses completed during the Spring semester, 2020, Huntington University will permit courses in which students earned a satisfactory (S), pass (P), or other designation of satisfactory performance to fulfill prerequisite requirements.)